 Special property: Looks, feels and smells like olive wood.

 Description: The material is light brown in color and looks and feels like pine wood.
-This best PLA filament contains real pine wood particles to make it aromatic.
+This PLA filament contains real pine wood particles to make it aromatic.
 There is also an extra aromatic variation that uses ground up pine needles instead.

 Consists of: Polylactic acid and pine wood fibers or pine needles.